GodotModding/godot-mod-loader/README.md

 The Mod Loader allows users to create mods for games and distribute them as zips.
 Importantly, it provides methods to change existing scripts, scenes, and resources without modifying and distributing vanilla game files.

-## Godot Version
-The current version of the Mod Loader is developed for Godot 3.5.
-We have not yet ported it to Godot 4.0 due to lack of demand.
-If you require support for Godot 4.0, please let us know by opening an issue or joining our Discord.

 ## Getting Started

 You can find detailed documentation, for game and mod developers, on the [Wiki](https://github.com/GodotModding/godot-mod-loader/wiki/) page.